 3. Stick to a content schedule

 How often do you put out content?
-One of the biggest mistakes we see is businesses who post to their blogs and social media accounts irregularly.
-Posting three blogs in a month and then not posting for three months isn’t the best way to engage your audience – besides, older links don’t rank as well in search engines, unless the information is incredibly niche.
+One of the biggest mistakes we see is businesses that post to their blogs and social media accounts irregularly.
+Posting three blogs in a month and then not posting for three months isn’t the best way to engage your audience – besides, older links don’t rank as well in search engines unless the information is incredibly niche.
 Moreover, social media is one of the best ways to interact with your audience, but why should they interact with you if you don’t post at the same time, and post on random days?
 Make a schedule for yourself and stick to it – your audience wants your content, so keep writing and posting!

 4. Update your customer personas

 When was the last time you updated your customer personas?
 Have you crafted any in the first place?
 If you haven’t, a customer persona is a model of the type of client who might invest in your business.
 This persona, or archetype, encompasses all the relevant traits of your likely customer base: their gender, age, socioeconomic status, geographic locale, etc. Of course, you likely have more than one customer persona!
 Sketching these out can help you better tailor your marketing strategy: the words you use, your social channels, and your graphic design are all influenced by your key demographics.
 Be sure to touch these up if you haven’t in a while!